It's March 1998. By now you've purchased your Sierra Club calendar, the four-

 working with big business to roll back environmental regulations.
 "We

-sharpened our focus onto one important target -- John Engler -- and kept our
+sharpened our focus onto one important target -- John Engler --

 eye on that target all year," says Mackinac Chapter Director Alison Horton.